SophieBosio/contra/README.md

 contra <program-name>.con
 ```

 This prototype also comes with a rudimentary REPL.
 Start a blank interactive session by typing just `contra`.

 Load files into the REPL with `:l <filename>.con` and quit with `:q`.

+You can save function definitions (and nullary functions/constants) for the session by using the special syntax `def x = ...`.

 ```shell
 # blank REPL session